 Mental Illness in Children

-About 20% of American children suffer from a diagnosable mental illness during a given year, according to the U.S. Surgeon General.
+According to the U.S. Surgeon General, about 20% of American children suffer from a diagnosable mental illness during a given year.
 Further, nearly 5 million American children and adolescents suffer from a serious mental illness (one that significantly interferes with their day-to-day life).

 Which Mental Illnesses Are Most Common in Children?